vieliashevskyi/vieliashevskyi/README.md

 ### Welcome!
-My name is Vladyslav Ieliashevskyi and I'm from :ua:
+My name is Vladyslav Ieliashevskyi and I'm from :ukraine:
 I'm a Game Designer specialized in game AI with large development background and deep interest in general AI and ML technics.
 Here is a brief about me:
 - Strong experience in full development cycle from feature request to integration and deployment (Technical Lead Role for mobile Blackberry SDK)
 - Strong experience in Agile processes (Took role of a Scrum Master for three teams while performing main duties as a Game Designer at ShadowMasters Games)